bilias/rqwatch/docs/DB_UPDATE_2_plus.md

 # Database updates for upgrading 1.8.x -> 2.x

-`mail_logs` is the table every search reads.
-These migrations remove data and indexes Rqwatch no longer uses.
-Apply them - the performance win is the point.
+Most of this is about `mail_logs`, the table every search reads: the migrations remove data and indexes Rqwatch no longer uses, and the performance win is the point.
+The rest adds constraints to `mail_aliases` and `maps_combined` that 2.x relies on.
+An upgrade to the latest version of 1.8.x is required before upgrading to 2.x.

 The schema change itself is instant, but it does not shrink anything - the old data stays in the table's existing pages until the table is rebuilt, which is